Houston Crane Accident Lawyers

 How Is a Crane Designed?

 Understanding how a crane works reveals why crane malfunctions are so costly.
-Each part of the crane is dependent on the others—meaning the failure of one part can result in the catastrophic failure of the whole mechanism.
+Each part of the crane is dependent on the others—meaning the failure of one part can result in the catastrophic failure of the whole.

 There are three major components of a crane: